observing/exception/README.md

 npm install --save exception
 ```

-If you're suborn and want it as library dependency run:
+If you're stubborn and want it as library dependency run:

 ```
 node -e "console.log('DO NOT INSTALL THIS A LIBRARY DEPENDENCY')"